xiaoshihou514/sefenbu/README.md

   -V, --version        Print version
 ```

-You also need the `shaders/` directory during runtime.
+You need to place the executable with the `shaders/` directory.

 ## Installation